 Registering for VAT

-is a mandatory condition to obtain an EORI number in Estonia
+is a mandatory condition to obtain an EORI number in Estonia in 2021

 , therefore, no matter if a business or natural person has made taxable supplies that meet the mandatory registration threshold or not, will be required to apply for a VAT number